SAP/spartacus-docs/_pages/dev/features/customer-coupons.md

 ## Enabling Customer Coupons

-The customer coupon feature has corresponding CMS-component data stored in the `spartarcussampledataaddon` AddOn that allows you to enable or disable the feature.
+The customer coupon feature has corresponding CMS-component data in the `spartarcussampledataaddon` AddOn that allows you to enable or disable the feature.

 ## Configuring